Looking for the BA Economics course details, subjects list, and syllabus?

 Direct Admission

 There are a lot of colleges in India that offer direct admission into a BA in Economics course.
-They don’t demand any entrance test to crack to get admission in that particular college.
+They don’t demand any entrance test to crack to get admission to that particular college.

 They just want the 12th class pass in any stream ( Arts, Commerce, and Science ) from a recognized board.
 You need not secure a minimum of 50% marks to get admission.